-Lindsey assists clients in three main areas of law – Family Law, Trademarks and Litigation.
+Lindsey assists clients in two main areas of law – Family Law and Trademarks.
 In her family law practice, her primary focus is to help individuals in all walks of life, whether retired and involved in a long-term marriage, or a young couple seeking a divorce, to navigate family law issues including separation, divorce, custody and placement, child support and maintenance.
-In particular, Lindsey has a great deal of admiration for Military Veterans and has found it very rewarding to assist them in what can sometimes be contentious divorce battles.
-Her tenacity, intuition and professionalism has been a strength her clients rely upon.
+Her tenacity, intuition and professionalism have been strengths her clients rely upon.

 While working pro-bono for victims of crimes, Lindsey was part of a precedential victims’ rights case through the non-profit group, LOTUS (Legal Options for Trafficked and Underserved Survivors), which involved a ground-setting decision by the Crime Victims’ Rights Board (CVRB).
 The CVRB reviews and investigates complaints filed by victims of crime regarding crime victim rights.
 The matter involved the first time a victim in Wisconsin has ever had representation at a CVRB and the Board determined that a District Attorney’s office violated a victim’s rights at a sentencing hearing.

 Prior to joining the firm, Lindsey completed a two-year clinical in the Milwaukee District Attorney’s office, where she is on the record prosecuting child abuse and neglect cases, felonies, and misdemeanors.
 She also successfully completed a Guardian ad Litem internship at the Legal Aid Society of Milwaukee where she first-chaired and prevailed in a CHIPS trial.
 While in law school she worked as a legal intern for State Representative Evan Goyke, and a research assistant for the Associate Dean of the Marquette Law School.